 - Annually, FAMB has successfully defeated repeated attempts to repeal the above language passed in 2012 by various industries, including mining and city and county governments.

 - In 2018, FAMB provided comments to the Florida Department of Environmental Protection that was key in the decision which allowed mitigation banking permitting to be retained by the U.S. Army Corps of Engineers.

 - Strong lobbying efforts in Tallahassee to prevent mitigation credit users’ efforts to allow substandard mitigation on public land instead of purchasing our mitigation bank credits.

-- Sponsor a Regulatory Workshop, February 28-March 1, 2019.
-The workshop will include top mitigation bank regulators from U.S. Army Corps of Engineers Jacksonville District, Florida Department of Environmental Protection and local Water Management Districts.
+- Sponsor a Regulatory Workshop, February 27-28, 2020.
+The workshop will include top mitigation bank regulators from U.S. Army Corps of Engineers Jacksonville District, Florida Department of Environmental Protection, local Water Management Districts, USFWS and FWC.

-- Special Regulatory Committee to formally address Financial Assurances, the new UMAM rule and 404 Assumption.
+- Regulatory Committee to formally address Financial Assurances, service areas, 404 Assumption and other regulatory concerns that arise

 - New website to include an interactive state map to include all member mitigation banks.

 - Quarterly newsletter that provides state-wide industry related updates and resources.